Chengqunniu/T1A3/README.md

 * Display existing customers' information

   This feature displays all existing customers' information on the terminal, includes their name and membership status.
-Users could also select to display non-rewards customers'  or rewaruds customers' information.
+Users could also select to display non-rewards customers'  or rewards customers' information.

   ![image for this feature](/docs/Display_customer_information.png)

 * Welcome page of the app

   This feature displays the welcome page of the system.
-Colored store name will be displayed in the middle of the terminal and the user needs to press enter to continue.
+Colored store name will be displayed in the middle of the terminal and users need to press enter to continue.
 Users could also set password and use the password to start the program.

   ![image for this feature](/docs/Welcome_page.png)